Anton Žerdín Bukovec

-Gerardo Antonio Zerdín Bukovec (born 11 June 1950 in Lendava) is a Slovenian priest and Apostolic Vicar of San Ramón in Peru.
+Gerardo Antonio Zerdín Bukovec (born 11 June 1950 in Lendava) is a Slovenian-Croatian prelate and Apostolic Vicar of San Ramón in Peru.

 Life

 Gerardo Antonio Zerdín Bukovec joined the Order of Franciscans (OFM) and received the priestly ordination on 9 November 1975.
 Pope John Paul II appointed him on 19 January 2002 as Apostolic Coadjutor Vicar of San Ramón and titular bishop of Thucca terebenthina.